Code of Conduct

 A. Prohibited and Expected Behaviors

 GEM expects all Participants to comply with the letter and spirit of this Code.
-GEM steering committee members reserve the right to enforce this Code against any Participant found to have violated GEM’s commitment to a professional, respectful, inclusive environment even if a specific behavior is not listed below.
+GEM Meeting Organizers reserve the right to enforce this Code against any Participant found to have violated GEM’s commitment to a professional, respectful, inclusive environment even if a specific behavior is not listed below.
 This policy applies to all attendees at the GEM workshop, including scientists, students, guests, staff, and contractors participating in scientific sessions, auxiliary meetings and social events associated with any GEM gathering or other activity.

-1. Any sexual harassment and/or misconduct are prohibited.
-Section B provides sexual harassment and misconduct definitions.
-Also, definitions of sexual harassment, assault, violence and gender-based violence can be found on the NSF website at https://new.nsf.gov/stopping-harassment#prohibited-behaviors-and-definitions-e71
+1. Sexual misconduct, including sexual harassment, is prohibited.
+Section B provides information about sexual harassment and misconduct definitions.
+Also, definitions of sexual harassment, assault, and violence can be found on the NSF website at https://new.nsf.gov/stopping-harassment#prohibited-behaviors-and-definitions-e71

 3. Retaliation is prohibited.
 “Retaliation” is defined as taking an adverse action against an individual, or subjecting an individual to conduct, with the purpose of unreasonably creating an environment that is hostile because of something that individual did to further this policy.
 This includes, but is not limited to, a person reporting an incident, any people who served as witnesses, and people supporting or opposing a complaint.
 Retaliation also includes interfering with the reporting of, or the investigation of, prohibited behavior.
 Examples include tampering with or destroying relevant evidence and intimidating, threatening or attempting to influence, in any way, the testimony or information of a complainant or witness.
 Retaliation is a serious violation of this policy and, like harassment or discrimination itself, is subject to disciplinary action as described in the previous section.

-4. Concerns should be reported immediately to the appropriate person, channels, or entity, as described in Section B of this document, so that the GEM steering committee, legal office or Title IX office can act quickly to address and resolve issues (see section B below for details on how to report concerns).
+4. Concerns should be reported immediately to the appropriate person, channels, or entity, as described in Section C of this document, so that the legal office, or Title IX office can act quickly to address and resolve issues (see Section C below for details on how to report concerns).

-5. Confidentiality of the identities of any individuals involved in a conduct concern should be respected while it is being reviewed and addressed.
+5. Confidentiality of the identities of any individuals involved in a conduct concern should be respected to the extent possible while it is being reviewed and addressed.

-6. Participants should treat everyone with respect and do not engage in conduct or make comments that are biased, demeaning, intimidating, coercive, or harassing/hostile.
+6. Participants should treat everyone with respect and should not engage in conduct or make comments that are biased, demeaning, intimidating, coercive, or harassing/hostile.

 7. Participants should not touch or make physical contact with anyone unless they know such contact is welcome.